PAST MASTERS

 Though Westall was elected an associate of the Royal Academy in 1812 and showed seventy pictures at its exhibitions between 1801 and 1849, his work, admirably suited to reproduction, was not highly esteemed and he was never elected an academician.
 On 2 September 1820 he married Ann (1789-1862), youngest daughter of Richard Sedgwick, vicar of Dent, Yorkshire.
 He died at St John's Wood, London, on 22 January 1850, and was survived by his wife and two sons, Robert and Rev. W. Westall.
 By T.M.
 Perry Australian Dictionary of Biography, Volume 2, (MUP), 1967

-This page seeks to identify the sites depicted in Westall's drawings.
+This page seeks to identify the locations depicted in some of the Westall's drawings.
 The method is to sequentially link all the images created by Westall in the top end with the chart and records of the voyage.
 Sources include Voyage to Terra Australis & Westall Drawings by Perry & Simpson 1962 - Royal Commonwealth Society London.
 A comprehensive work whose Plate numbers are followed.
 The sequence will retrace the track & anchorages of Investigator.

 PLATE 118 A View of the Gulf of Carpentaria Sketch & Watercolour